Protests break out in Paris and Lyon over Emmanuel Macron’s re-election as French president

 Macron has become the first French president in the past two decades to have won a second term.
 However, Sunday’s result has also been the closest that the far-right has ever come to securing power in the European country.

-Nearly 72% of the voters cast their ballot, in the lowest turnout in a presidential election since 1969.
+Nearly 72% of the voters cast their ballots, in the lowest turnout in a presidential election since 1969.

 Voting was held in two phases, on April 10 and 24.
 Since polling started, university students have held demonstrations outside of the Sorbonne in Paris expressing their unhappiness with the choice of candidates, Reuters reported.